 What were the Concentration Camps in Berlin?

-When studying the history of World War II and Nazi Germany, it’s impossible to ignore the existence and significance of concentration camps.
-But what exactly were the concentration camps in Berlin, and what role did they play during this dark chapter of history?
+When coming to the study of World War II as well as Nazi Germany’s history, it’s not feasible to forget that he was a part of concentration camps.
+But what were the concentration camps in Berlin, and how did they figure in this darkest chapters of history?

 The Origins of Concentration Camps